pyxelr/recommendations-for-engineers/README.md

 ### general

 -   [Andy Matuschak](https://andymatuschak.org/) <--- read and learn about learning, quantum computing, math, software development, and more
+-   [Bartosz Ciechanowski](https://ciechanow.ski/) <--- high-quality blog posts with interactive elements on topics like GPS or mechanical watch
 -   [Gwern](https://www.gwern.net/) <--- the content varies mostly between psychology, statistics, and technology
 -   [Medium](https://medium.com/) <--- popular blogging platform
 -   [Our World in Data](https://ourworldindata.org/) <--- research and data to make progress against the world’s largest problems